ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

 ```

-This is obviously incredibly out of the ordinary and for 99.7% of detection engineers workplaces; it is almost improbable that there's ever a Kerberos attempt only sending AES 256 keys and then only sending RC4 keys.
+This is obviously out of the ordinary and for most enviroments; it is almost improbable that there's ever a Kerberos attempt only sending AES 256 keys and then only sending RC4 keys.
 If there is, I'm certain they are trivially excluded/made an exception for.

 <a id="ioc-04"></a>